Content Of Strategy: The 2026 Playbook For B2B SaaS Growth

 Why: You can't write what converts if you don't know the buyer's language.
 But keyword work in 2026 is less about raw volume and more about intent mapping, clusters that tie to landing pages, templates, and experiments.
 Start here: map 6–12 high-value topics per product line that align to trial, demo, or retention queries.

-Decision rule: If your organic traffic isn't converting to trials or demos, rebuild your keyword map around buyer intent, not search volume.
+Decision rule: If your organic traffic isn't converting to trials or demos, rebuild your keyword map around buyer intent, not just search volume.
+Focus on high-value keywords that resonate with your ICP, such as those relevant to B2B SaaS, fintech, or AI/ML solutions.

 1. Technical SEO (When: within first 30–60 days if issues exist)